-How often should I clean my fish tank?
+How often should I tidy the aquarium?

 Supplies You Will Need

 - Cleaning pad or algae scrapper

 - A bowl or container to temporarily house the fish